 d.
 How old is it?
 Age dating.

-Optional supplemental reading: Nat Geographic v.
+Optional supplemental reading: Nat Geographic, v.
 200, 2001, How old is it?

 1e.
 Plate tectonics and continental drift

-f.
-Extinction and Mass extinction
+1f.
+Extinction and mass extinction

 g.
 Evolution (from Darwin to modern genetics)